ISC-Project-Phoenix/design/software/ros/polynomial_planner.md

 Our backend implementation is considerably simpler.
 It simply takes these right left sets, and creates a path by pairing them and finding midpoints.

-1. Validate each the polynomial is not null
+1. Validate each of the contours is not null
-2. Loop through the polynomial using a the edge contours as data points.
+2. Loop through the left contour
-3. For each point on the contours
-4. We sample point the Y-value point from the center store these points in the Path Array.
-    a. then these points are projected into real world points.
-5. Transform the path array into odom
-    1. this is effectively giving the pose a timmestamp and a tf2 frame ID which lets them stay in there real world position compared to the normal
+    1. Shift the point left by 2ish meters.